Overcome the symptoms of polycystic ovary syndrome with accurate diagnosis and treatment

 What are the treatments for PCOS?

 Because women who have polycystic ovary syndrome do not ovulate regularly or at all, it can be difficult for these women to become pregnant without help from fertility treatments.
-In addition to infertility, this condition can cause several other health problems, including metabolic syndrome, type II diabetes, heart disease, obesity and endometrial cancer.
+In addition to infertility, this syndrome can be linked to several other health problems, including metabolic syndrome, type II diabetes, heart disease, obesity and endometrial cancer.

 Almost all women with PCOS will require treatment with fertility medications to induce ovulation.
 Common medications include Clomid and Femara.
 Our San Antonio fertility doctors may prescribe them in conjunction with timed intercourse or intrauterine insemination (IUI), depending on the patient’s unique situation.

-With the right diagnosis and treatment, the majority of women with this condition are able to conceive and make their dreams of parenthood come true.
+With the right diagnosis and treatment, the majority of women with polycystic ovary syndrome are able to conceive and make their dreams of parenthood come true.
 Contact our San Antonio fertility doctors to schedule an appointment and learn more about overcoming PCOS.